ProfessorRich/DnD-Combat/README.md

-# DnD 5th Edition Combat Simulator
+# Rich's DnD 5th Edition Combat Simulator v1

 This project is a Python script to automatically calculate Dungeons and Dragons (DnD) 5th edition combat.
 It simulates combat between creatures by automatically rolling dice, calculating damage, and determining the winner.